If you are looking to pass on assets to beneficiaries, setting up estate trust funds may be an effective solution.

 The transfer of assets from a living trust after you die will not be affected by your will.

 Are funds in a trust irrevocable in Alberta?

 Your estate trust can be set up as a revocable or irrevocable fund.

 Irrevocable trusts cannot be changed because the assets it contains are no longer considered your property.
 Revocable trusts can be changed at any time.

 There are legal, financial, and tax implications to consider with your estate trust lawyer before setting up any fund – revocable or irrevocable.

 Most people consider trust funds as a step in their broader estate plan when preparing a will, power of attorney, and so on.

 Others who have taken estate planning steps but not received informed advice may never have considered trusts as a way to safeguard or pass on assets.

-Either way, an estate planning lawyer at Vest Estate Lawyers in Calgary is ready to listen to your goals and advise you of your options during a free case evaluation.
+Either way, an estate planning lawyer at Vest Estate Lawyers in Calgary is ready to listen to your goals and advise you of your options during a confidential one-on-one consultation.